greyblake/greyblake.github.com/source/_posts/2013-08-19-validation-in-rails-with-themis.markdown

 end
 ```

-You see that both models have same validation of `first_name`, `last_name` and `email`.
+You see that both models have the same validation for `first_name`, `last_name` and `email`.

-Themis allows to fix the duplication problem by extracting common validations into
+Themis allows you to fix the duplication problem by extracting common validations into
 a module:

 ```ruby